thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 2. Select **Add hard disk > New hard disk**.

+   You can give the VM up to 38 cores (or approximately 490 G RAM).
+The ESXi host should keep a minimum of 2 cores.

    ![]({{ site.baseurl }}/images/vmware-adddisk1.png "New hard disk")

    The new disk appears as a new row under the only existing SSD row.